Esri/esri-leaflet/README.md

 The goal of Esri Leaflet is **not** to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), but rather to provide small components to allow developers to build mapping applications with Leaflet.

-**Currently Esri Leaflet is in development and should be thought of as a beta or preview.**

 ### Demos
 We've written [loads of demos](http://esri.github.io/esri-leaflet/examples/) showing many of the features of Esri Leaflet.